Adam Y. Chang

 - Los Angeles County District Attorney Alumni Association

 Adam Y. Chang is a trial attorney and award-winning former prosecutor with the Los Angeles County District Attorney’s Office.
-He focuses his practice on criminal defense and advises a host of small businesses ranging from international retail manufacturers to national tour companies.
+He focuses his practice on estate planning, wealth preservation, and advises a host of small businesses ranging from international retail manufacturers to national tour companies.

-Mr. Chang provides legal commentary for the Chinese World Journal and the Taiwan Daily.
-He is married and is the proud father of a daughter.
+Mr. Chang also provides legal commentary Chinese TV LA 18, Chinese radio KAZN 1300, Chinese World Journal and Taiwan Daily Newspapers.
+He is married and is the proud father of two daughters.
 In his spare time, he enjoys playing golf and bike riding through the city.
 He is also a past volunteer coach and advisor for the Arcadia High School Mock Trial Team where his students won the Los Angeles County Title two years in row.